kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - multiplayer gameplay button

-As a user who wants to play with others, I must be presented with a "Multiplayer" when I enter the game, as I would like to be able to compete against other people.
+As a user who wants to play with others, I must be presented with a "Multiplayer" button when I enter the game, as I would like to be able to compete against other people.

 - "Choose the right activity"-type question